 The Sydney Anglican Diocese issued a formal apology at their Synod in October 2017:

 “This Synod grieves with victims and survivors of domestic abuse, and prays for their healing and recovery.
 We give thanks to God for those women and men, clergy and lay people, who have faithfully supported, cared for and protected such victims in our churches and communities.
 We grieve that God’s good gift of marriage can be distorted and dishonoured through the sin of perpetrators.
 We pray for their repentance and restoration to faithful living under Christ.
 We also deeply regret that domestic abuse has occurred among those who attend our churches, and even among some in leadership.
 We apologise for those times our teaching and pastoral care have failed adequately to support victims and call perpetrators to account.”

 The Diocese has a Taskforce on Domestic Violence which has been operating since 2015.
-Training on domestic violence has been provided to all clergy and lay workers in 2017 and is explicitly offered to new clergy through Moore Theological College.
+Training on domestic violence has been provided to all clergy and lay workers and is explicitly offered to new clergy through Moore Theological College.
 The Taskforce, led by Canon Sandy Grant, have been outspoken defenders of domestic violence - condemning the abuse of scripture to justify male dominance, control and abuse of women.

 The Diocese’s social welfare arm, Anglicare, has also appointed a Domestic Violence Adviser, part of whose job is to provide advice to clergy and lay ministers in the Anglican Diocese of Sydney especially for domestic abuse in a church-related setting.

 The Anglican Diocese of Melbourne provides resources to churches on domestic and family violence, along with advocating for preventative approaches to domestic and family violence which foreground a "Biblical commitment to gender equality, respectful gender relations and freedom from violence".